terence-lim/financial-data-science/README.md

 ## Code [examples](examples) (as jupyter notebooks* in this main folder)

-This repo contains examples and code (in python) exploring data science and machine learning methods for large or textual financial data sets.
+This repo contains examples and code (in python) exploring data science and machine learning methods on large or textual financial data sets.
 Questions and suggestions are welcome through [linkedin](https://www.linkedin.com/in/terencelim)

 \* _Though I pointed out a few key references, I have left out many others